spences10/scottspence.com/posts/use-common-table-expressions.md

 the pathname.
 Which means that the data, although fine in itself, is not useful as is.

-So, this was what I was getting with that query:
+So, this was the JSON I was getting with that query:

 ```json
 {